born2net/Angular-kitchen-sink/Readme.md

 - Creation of a Component's Template without synthetic suga
 - Create module dynamically and its declared components at runtime via compileModuleAndAllComponentsSync
 - Create component dynamically at runtime and pass in template (tooltip)
+- Use templateRef instead of ng-content for content projection
 - Multi slot transclusion
 - RXjs powered Custom HTTP class that extends the default Http ng to add new behaviour
 - Rxjs reactive operators and subscribers throughout the app (some random examples as well)